paluigi/sdmx/README.rst

 Documentation
 -------------

-See https://sdmx1.readthedocs.io/en/latest/ for the latest docs per the ``master`` branch, or https://sdmx1.readthedocs.io/en/stable/ for the most recent release.
+See https://sdmx1.readthedocs.io/en/latest/ for the latest docs per the ``main`` branch, or https://sdmx1.readthedocs.io/en/stable/ for the most recent release.

 License